ccsalazar/readable-reactnd-project/README.md

 # Front-End

-After starting the API server, cd into the front-end directory and run the following commands:
+After starting the API server, open a new terminal window and cd into the front-end directory.
+Run the following commands to launch the application:

 * `npm install`
 * `npm start`